 Mental health awareness in Morocco

 Mental health awareness and support in Morocco have become increasingly prominent, as the Moroccan Ministry of Health and various non-governmental organisations are working to address mental health issues.
 Significant challenges persist, including a shortage of medical staff and inadequate mental health hospitals and facilities.
-The situation is worsened by the meagre 6 percent of resources allocated to mental health programs in the country.
+The situation is worsened by the minimal budget allocated to mental health programs in the country.

 Despite facing challenges such as insufficient financing, human capital and infrastructure, efforts are being made to challenge the stigma and discrimination against those with mental disorders.
-National campaigns like the second national campaign against the stigmatisation of mental health disorders, helplines, remote services and psychosocial support campaigns have been initiated, especially during the COVID-19 pandemic.
+National campaigns, helplines, remote services, and psychosocial support initiatives have been implemented, especially during and after the COVID-19 pandemic.

 Progress is being made through collaboration between state and non-state actors, demonstrating the possibility of maintaining and scaling up mental health services.
-A 2017 case study showed the effectiveness of peer therapy, and the government, in partnership with the World Health Organization (WHO), is actively working on implementing new hospitals, clinics and therapy methods.
+Morocco's government, in partnership with the World Health Organization (WHO), is actively working on implementing new hospitals, clinics and therapy methods.

 Mental health awareness in Morocco is an evolving landscape with significant challenges and notable progress.
 For expats considering a move to Morocco, understanding the country's mental health landscape and staying informed about ongoing reforms and available support systems is essential.